Classification of 3-graded causal subalgebras of real simple Lie algebras: Lie algebras, convex cones, and Jordan algebras

-Throughout this section, let \(\g\) be a hermitian Lie algebra and let \(\g = \fk \oplus \fp\) be a Cartan decomposition of \(\g\).
-In view of Theorem \ref{thm:herm-invclass}, we take a closer look at those involutive \(\tau \in \Aut(\g)\) that flip the minimal invariant cone, i.e.\ \(\tau(\Wmin) = -\Wmin\).
+Throughout this section, unless stated otherwise, let \(\g\) be a hermitian simple Lie algebra and let \(\g = \fk \oplus \fp\) be a Cartan decomposition of \(\g\).
+In view of Theorem \ref{thm:herm-invclass}, we recall a few basic facts about those involutive automorphisms \(\tau \in \Aut(\g)\) that flip the minimal invariant cone, i.e.\ \(\tau(\Wmin) = -\Wmin\).
 The following lemma provides a useful criterion for this property in terms of the \(H\)-elements of \(\g\):